eecs582/eecs582.github.io/project.md

 you developed would be a nice element of the presentation.

 ### Deliverable #5: Source Code
-You will be required to turn in your source code and any documentation so that we can inspect it.
+You will be required to turn in your source code and any documentation for grading.